Memes have helped Americans cope with stress during the pandemic, study finds

 “It’s a way for people to think about, ‘How could I strategically structure my media diet, so that I’m self-aware enough to recognize when I get stressed out and know what kind of media can help me achieve my goals in that moment,’” she said.

-Among the meme-viewing group, some participants were provided with covid-related captions while others saw the same image with its original caption.
+Among the meme-viewing group, some participants were provided with coronavirus-related captions while others saw the same image with its original caption.
 For example, when it came to a picture of an angry cat, it was captioned “New study confirms: Cats can’t spread covid-19 but would if given option” for one set of participants.
 For the other group, it read “New study confirms: Cats can’t sabotage your car but would if given option.”

 Another featured what researchers called a “small stoic dog wearing a turtleneck shirt and glasses.”
 The covid-related caption read, “Me when I call it COVID-19 instead of the Rona,” while the original caption said, “Me when I call it Tar-jay instead of Target.”